UNIVERSITY OF TWENTE CANON

 1964: the opening of Twente Technical College

-In 2017, the University of Twente passed a remarkable milestone: its 10,000th student registration.
+In 2017, the University of Twente passed a remarkable milestone: for the first time there were 10,000 students.
 That’s quite an achievement, considering the first student intake in 1964 consisted of just 247 young men and women.
 Those very first first-years were welcomed onto campus with a festive introduction period, culminating in the official opening on 14 September 1964.

 Rector magnificus Gerrit Berkhoff